Fricke's Tree Service

 3. Creation of a Buffer Zone

 Planting trees along roadsides and around buildings creates a buffer zone that helps to shield urban areas from noise.
 This buffer can significantly lower noise levels in nearby homes and public spaces.
-The effectiveness of this buffer depends on:
+The effectiveness of this buffer depends on:- The density of the tree planting

 - The height and type of trees used